refinedev/refine/documentation/docs/api-reference/mantine/components/buttons/delete.md

 ### `accessControl`

-This prop can be used to skip access control check with its `enabled` property or to hide the button when the user does not have the permission to access the resource with `hideIfUnauthorized` property.
+`accessControl` prop can be used to skip the access control check with its `enabled` property or to hide the button when the user does not have the permission to access the resource with `hideIfUnauthorized` property.
 This is relevant only when an [`accessControlProvider`](/api-reference/core/providers/accessControl-provider.md) is provided to [`<Refine/>`](/api-reference/core/components/refine-config.md)

 ```tsx
 import { DeleteButton } from "@refinedev/mantine";